-BadParameter PermissionDenied AuthorizationFailed AuthenticationFailed the implementation.
-An implementation MUST specify how user and group id's are formed. - the 'Owner' permission can not be set to the id '' (all).
+- an id '' sets the permissions for all (world)whether an id is interpreted as a group id is up to - the implementation.
+An implementation MUST specify how user and group id's are formed. - the 'Owner' permission can not be set to the - id '' (all). - if the given id is unknown or not supported, a 'BadParameter' exception is thrown. - permissions_deny in int perm);

-- an id '' sets the permissions for all (world) Notes: